mineralmink/newfeed/Readme.md

 or [npm](https://www.npmjs.com/) <br>
 `npm install --save-dev jest`

-To run this test please use the following command.
+To run this test please go to project directory use the following command.

 `npm test`